The most recent version of these essays can be found at http://linuxmafia.com/~rick/faq/.

 - System was designed to distrust and not rely (in the general case) on remote procedure calls (RPCs), especially not between hosts.

 - System is profoundly modular, with the simplest, most generic possible interactions (often via pipes or textual interchange — even if then layered over sockets, etc.) between components (which can thus be individually changed, patched, upgraded, removed, or disabled as desired — without, in general, large interdependency consequences or cascade failures).
 Within that modular framework, functional substitutes exist and can be swapped in for almost all common security-relevant codebases.
-(E.g., if OpenSSH is having security problems, I can easily sidestep to LSH or any of several other SSH daemons.
+(E.g., if OpenSSH is having security problems, I can easily sidestep to Dropbear, LSH, or any of several other SSH daemons.
 Ditto Web servers, ftp daemons, mail servers, etc. If need be, I can even change kernels.)

 - System doesn't give software excessive privilege or easy paths to escalation.
 Components run with high privilege are kept as small and carefully checked as possible.
 Interacting components seldom even run as the same effective user ID, and thus are in a poor position to subvert one another's resources.